diasraphael/guide/CS/goals/react/react.md

 11. when updating a book in a list of book objects do this to avoid simultanously changed data by different users.

+12. when keeping the state,does any component besides accordion need to know about which item is expanded if yes keep the state in outer component else keep the state inside the component (important).event handler should be present in the same component where the state is defined
+13. react doesnt print 0,undefined,null
+14. onClick={handleClick} when this is added event will be the first argument, but when this is written onClick={()=>handleClick(index)} evnt wont be the first argument but the index will be the first argument since we are calling it manually.
+15. while setting using usestate(we have 2 options) setExpanded() we can set the value using setExpanded(true) and functional way of getting the latest value that is cued in the rendering process.

 ```

 do this